-Our Resilient Adaptations The pandemic and national lockdown led to the shutting down of schools and educational centres.
+The pandemic and national lockdown led to the shutting down of schools and educational centers.
 While the world transformed into a digital space, the digital divide in education in rural India was very real.
-Many children in the rural parts of India were left to defend for themselves and the loss of livelihood of their parents imposed a fear of being dragged back to child labour.
+Many children in the rural parts of India were left to defend for themselves and the loss of livelihood of their parents created imposed fear of being dragged back to child labor.
 To ensure that the learning never stops, we created a new initiative that would take the school and education to the kids.
-Through the Satellite Teaching Centres (STC) we reached out to vulnerable children in the remotest parts of project districts.
+Through the Satellite Teaching Centers (STC) we reached out to vulnerable children in the remotest parts of project districts.

 The work that we have done at CLEP the past year went beyond teaching.
-We strived to meet the larger and more urgent needs of the children through relief support, including ration kits, masks and sanitisers and by bridging the digital divide between the remotest children in TN and MP.
+We strived to meet the larger and more urgent needs of the children through relief support, including ration kits, masks and sanitizers and by bridging the digital divide between the remotest children in TN and MP.
 We shifted to an online medium extensively and never stopped our essential child protection services at any point.
 The 24x7 Childline helpline continued to reach and rescue tender, distressed lives through the pandemic.

-Empower and Enrich Digitally One of the biggest hurdles the pandemic posed was lack of access to smartphones and electronic devices to continue education in rural areas.
-To address this socio-economic disparity and to ensure vulnerable rural children are not left behind, our CLEP team distributed 37 state-of-the-art tablets to young children studying in our STCs in Madhya Pradesh with financial support from our donors.
-The specialty of this initiative was that each child was provided with one tablet; there was no sharing involved.
+Empower and Enrich Digitally

+One of the biggest hurdles the pandemic posed was lack of access to smartphones and electronic devices to continue education in rural areas.

+To address this socio-economic disparity and to ensure our poor rural children are not left behind, our CLEP team distributed 37 state-of-the-art tablets to young children studying in our STCs in Madhya Pradesh with financial support from our donors.
+The specialty of this initiative was the one child had one tablet to use all for themselves, there was no sharing involved.

 This ensured that no schedules or timelines overlapped and that all would be able to attend lessons.
 The team provided online classes that were accessible through these tablets and also monitored the progress of the 640 children through WhatsApp groups and calls.
-To keep the children engaged and active, we also devised themed competitions on oration, debate, and drawing for the 640 children.
+To keep the children engaged and active we also devised themed competitions on oration, debate, and drawing for the 640 children.
 The teachers were always available online to support and walk the children through any queries or doubts they possessed.

-Gratitude & Resilience for a new world #EducationBeyondClassrooms Hand India | Annual Report 2020-21 #EducationBeyondClassrooms Education at Their Doorsteps Learning is a crucial experience for children, which is why at Hand in Hand India we have gone beyond the average teaching practices.
-Our teachers went to remote villages with modified two-wheelers equipped with Charts, Teaching Learning Materials, and Laptops to teach young children that were otherwise left behind from their counterparts during the lockdown. poems on Palm leaves; a traditional method of documentation practiced during the times of Kings, to kindle their interest in the ancient literature of Tamil. some extra-curriculum in their daily workings.
-The children were also provided classes in writing on 'Olaichuvadi' which is a practice of writing Our teachers at Kancheepuram STCs use augmented reality-based mobile apps to bring animals to life in open-air classrooms.
+Gratitude & Resilience for a new world #EducationBeyondClassrooms Hand India | Annual Report 2020-21 #EducationBeyondClassrooms

+Education at Their Doorsteps

+Learning is a crucial experience for children, which is why at Hand in Hand India we have gone beyond the average teaching practices.
+Our teachers went to remote villages with modified two-wheelers equipped with Charts, Teaching Learning Materials, and Laptops to teach young children that were otherwise left behind from their counterparts during the lockdown.

+Our teachers at Kancheepuram STCs use augmented reality-based mobile apps to bring animals to life in openaired classrooms.
 Through this method of teaching, children learnt with virtual reality and were able to visualize wildlife.
-We have also introduced classical music and instrument lessons at the centres to ensure the children have
+We have also introduced classical music and instrument lessons at the centers to ensure the children have some extra-curriculum in their daily workings.
+The children were also provided classes in writing in 'Olaichuvadi' which is a practice of writing poems on Palm leaves; a traditional method of documentation practiced during the times of Kings, to kindle their interest in the ancient literature of Tamil.